Visyond/website-hugo/site/content/simplepages/privacy.md

 ---
 ## **WHAT INFORMATION DO WE COLLECT?**

-We collect information from you when you register on our site.
+We collect information from you when you create an account.

 * Name
 * Email